neptune-ai/docs/docs/integrations/pytorch.rst

 |pytorch-tour-loom|

-|Pytorch| is an open source machine learning framework commonly used for building deep neural network models.
+|Pytorch| is an open source deep learning framework commonly used for building neural network models.
 Neptune helps with keeping track of model training metadata.

 With Neptune + PyTorch integration you can:

 - log hyperparameters
 - see learning curves for losses and metrics during training
-- see hardware consumption during training
+- see hardware consumption and stdout/stderr output during training
-- log stdout and stderr
+- log torch tensors as images
-- log training code and .git information
+- log training code and git commit information
 - log model weights
-- log torch tensors as images

 .. tip::
     You can log many other experiment metadata like interactive charts, video, audio and more.